Adam Dollard des Ormeaux: Expedition west and the Battle of Long Sault

 Many historians, such as John A. Dickinson, argue that not enough attention has been given to considerations of indigenous culture in this debate.
 The Iroquois and the Huron at this time were in conflict with one another.
-Prior to 1660, the Iroquois wiped out a great many Hurons leaving very few of them in the area of Ville-Marie.
+Prior to 1660, the Iroquois wiped out a great many Hurons leaving very few of them in the area around Ville-Marie.
 Moreover, indigenous warfare, among other things, involves codes of honor.
 Therefore, as some historians argue, the forty Huron who went up the Ottawa River to intercept the Iroquois did so to fight them because of issues involving honor.
-The reasons for the Iroquois not to attack Montreal can simply be that the Iroquois did not have any immediate conflict with the French.
+Where as the reasons for the Iroquois not to attack Montreal can simply be that the Iroquois did not have any immediate conflict with the French.

 The location of the battle is a topic of intense controversy.
 Traditionally, the battle was fought along the Ottawa River near Carillon, Quebec.
 This location is based on nationalistic traditions on the part of Quebec historians.
 Supporters of this location also refer to the countless texts written after the event and for many years after which maintain this tradition.
-However, other scholars place the event on the southern side of the Ottawa River on the now Ross Farm in Ontario.
+However, other scholars place the event on the southern side of the Ottawa River on what is now the Ross Farm in Ontario.
 The location being either in Ontario or Quebec has cultural implications.
-However, both sides of the debate agree that Dollard and his both French and Indigenous comrades would have taken the route following the Ottawa River since they sought to intercept the Iroquois coming back from their winter hunt.
+However, both sides of the debate agree that Dollard and his French and Indigenous comrades would have taken the route following the Ottawa River since they sought to intercept the Iroquois coming back from their winter hunt.
 Similar to the Carillon advocates, the Ross farm advocates, in part, base their conclusions on tradition.
 Traditions include known battles between French and Iroquois in this area, old French inhabitants of the area placing the battle there, and also from the testimony of a Huron eyewitness to the battle.
 Archeological evidence is also referenced by Ross farm advocates.
 Archeological excavations of palisades (in which Dollard and his comrades fought in) and considerations of topography coincide with the testimonies of the Huron survivors along with other oral and written traditions.